I don’t know how it all happened, but today’s fuckery is exceptionally eye opening.

 Carotenoids are awesome for lots of other things too, but I was sold at glowing complexion.
 I try to eat boiled sweet potatoes as often as I can, but they aren’t something that I crave every day.

-A couple weeks ago I had some boiled sweeties in my fridge, and I didn’t want to eat them, but I knew I should (because GLOWING COMPLEXION), so I popped them into the blender along with some cinnamon and the rest of my green smoothie ingredients, and BAM, it was delicious.
+A couple weeks ago I had some boiled sweeties in my fridge and I didn’t feel like eating them, but I knew I should (because GLOWING COMPLEXION), so I popped them into the blender along with some cinnamon and the rest of my green smoothie ingredients, and BAM, it was delicious.

 This is the easiest way to get a good dose of carotenoids and all the other benefits of sweet potatoes without having to eat them on their own.